amithrajravi/Documentation-as-a-service/Procedure.md

 # How to withdraw money using Debit card from an ATM
 Automated Teller Machine (ATM) is used to withdraw money that is available in your back account.
 ## Important notes
-- The steps mentioned below will not be in the same order as the ATMs differ in their operations.
+- Some ATMs differ in their operations.
+Therfore, the steps mentioned below will not be in the same order.
 - Some ATMs allow you to swipe your card in the ATM slot.
 - Some ATMs return your card from the ATM machine only after the transaction is completed.
 ## Prerequisites